UndefiendUserNull/Bin-Converter/README.md

 # Bin-Converter
- From Txt to Binand vice versa
+ From Txt to Bin and vice versa

 ## How To Use